Many or all companies we feature compensate us. Compensation and editorial

 Student Loans Student Loan Repayment

-The struggle to repay student loans can end with your student loans heading to collections.
+When you miss a certain amount of student loan payments, your student loans could end up in collections.
 Delinquency begins if you miss your payment by a single day.
 Default occurs when you haven’t paid in at least 90 days for private loans and 270 days for federal loans.

 How to find my student loans in collections

-The U.S. government issues federal student loans.
-Lenders, including banks, credit unions, and online lenders, issue private student loans.
+The U.S. government issues federal student loans, and lenders, including banks, credit unions, and online lenders, issue private student loans.
 If you aren’t sure what type of loan went into default, check your last billing statement.
 The document should have details about which loan type you have.

 The default rules based on loan type are as follows: